February 2008 |

 1. Data collection.

 Even though RSMeans has a vast database of square foot building costs, you are needed to identify projects with substantial integrated technology systems.
 To participate in the beta test, there was a form provided for organizations that would like to have their buildings included and evaluated by RS means.
-The goal of the beta test is to receive feedback from the industry about features, such as ease of use, data requirements, and price value.
+The goal of the beta test is to receive feedback from the industry about features, such as ease of use, data requirements, and price value.2.
+Resources.

 Undertaking an LCC analysis takes considerable labor resources.
 CABA/RSMeans is calling on its industry supporters for their knowledgeable, valuable input as this tool moves from beta to operational.
 Therefore, we implore that everyone considers trying the life cycle costing calculator and tell us what more is needed to make this online, software tool better meet their building needs.